 As a gun owner in Australia, you are responsible for the safe storage and operation of your firearm.
 When you first purchase a firearm in Australia, you need to ensure that you follow the correct procedure and protocols to ensure that your journey into gun ownership begins on the right foot.
 However, it’s important to remember that buying your first firearm responsibly is only the tip of the iceberg when it comes to safe, responsible gun ownership.
+80 Percent Arms offers a 100% satisfaction guaranteed and safe firearms.

 In the wrong hands, a gun can be very dangerous and above all else, this is what you need to concern yourself with the most.
 To qualify for gun ownership, you must undertake a multi-day firearm safety course and pass both a written and practical test.
 Undergoing this training ensures that you know how to operate and handle your firearm safely.
 However, if someone else gets their hands on your firearm and doesn’t have the right training, the results could be catastrophic.